g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 unimportance of the situation.
 If sub specie aeternitatis there is no reason to believe that anything matters, then that doesn’t matter either...
 It is often remarked that nothing we do now will matter in a million years.
 But if that is true, then by the same token, nothing that will be the case in a million years matters now.
 In particular, it does not matter now that in million years nothing we do now will matter.

-"we can therefore approach our absurd lives with irony rather than heroism or despair")
+so "<i>we can therefore approach our absurd lives with irony rather than heroism or despair</i>")

 <br><br>